 Let’s start with the basic definition of financing.
-According to the dictionary, financing is defined as to raise funds or capital for a purpose, example like buying a house, buying a business office or car, starting a business, purchasing of machinery and equipment for your business or simple raising more working capital for the day to day running of your company.
+According to the dictionary, financing is defined as to raise funds or capital for a purpose, example like buying a house, buying a commercial office or car, starting a business, purchasing of machinery equipments for your business or simple raising more working capital for the day to day running of your company.

 A Bank is a financial institution that gathers surplus resources (monies) and redistributes the surplus resources (the monies) to people/businesses/companies that need it and earn its business income from the cost of funds and the lending yield spread.

 Like any other businesses, the raw material of a bank is monies.
-It is a supplier of the raw material monies, repackages it into various financing packages, terms and conditions and sells it to businesses and consumers to buy homes, properties, cars, finance trades etc. A bank acquires funds from various sources like the interbank bank, overseas swap market, depositor's funds etc...
+It is a supplier of the raw material monies, repackages it into various financing packages, terms and conditions and "sells" it to businesses and consumers to buy homes, properties, cars and finance trades etc. A bank acquires funds from various sources like the local interbank market, overseas swap rate markets, depositor's funds etc...

-Some examples of business loans are business term loans, business working capital loans, business micro loans, trade finance LC/TR, Receivables Finance, Asset-based financing, commercial and industrial property mortgages and financing for business machineries and equipments.
-Assets backed by collateral typically attract a lower financing cost as the risk is hedge off against the asset value of the collateral.
+Some examples of business loans are business term loans, business working capital loans, business micro loans, trade finance LC/TR, receivables finance, commercial industrial property mortgages and hire purchase equipment loans.

 The issuance of bonds is a kind of debt financing.
 You invest a sum of money, in exchange for a piece of bond certificate that promises to pay you a coupon rate every year, say example 6% per annum etc. Bonds can be issued by companies and governments.
 A bond issued by the government is term as treasury bills.